ClappFormOrg/ClappFormOrg.github.io/README.md

 Name | Value
 --- | ---
-fields	| Object(Where the key is the new name and the value is the old name) check_for_arrays | Boolean (If renamed object is a array the elements will be concated to a single string)
+fields	| Object (Where the key is the new name and the value is the old name) check_for_arrays | Boolean (If renamed object is a array the elements will be concated to a single string).
+Default: True.
+Optional

 #### Example: